Marios-7272/windows-removal-tool/READMEen.md

 It is targeted to people who either want to start their Linux adventure with some training wheels or need their grandma's computer to run linux, because it is from 6 years ago and it would be a pitty to discard it yet, or want to prank school's IT guy.

 #### Disclaimer:
-I am a Polish highschool student who can't code at all but daily drives Linux.
+I am a Polish highschool student who can't code at all but uses Linux daily.
 This is my first project ever.
 I will make a ton of misakes, so please do not expect everything to be correct, let alone neat and easily understandable.

 ## Inner workings: